21 First Date Ideas

 17. Give your date a chance to show off their skills.

 If your date knows how to do something that you're interested in learning, ask them to give you a lesson.
 It could be anything from taking fancy SLR photos to expertly navigating a computer game.

 According to research, vitality is one of the key qualities most people look for in a mate.

 Active first dates can work for expressing your vitality. e.g., a short hike to some place with a beautiful view (and a cafe at the top!)
 Since people are unlikely to want to get sweaty on a first date, I mean something not so strenuous you'd end up sweaty and disheveled.

 Adventurousness is another quality that most people look for in a mate.
 It's one of the top 18 qualities people desire in a partner.
 If you're both adventurous eaters, for example, you could try a restaurant with a tasting menu.

 You don't want to pick something that will make the other person uncomfortable, since thoughtfulness and considerateness are also among the top desired qualities.

 20. Introduce your date to something they'll love.

 One of the ways relationships help individuals grow is that we get introduced to our partner's interests and likes and adopt some of these as our own.
-For example, if your partner introduces you to Korean food and you discover you love it.
-It's a bit of a risk that the person won't like what you introduce them to but calculate if you think it's a risk worth taking from what you know about them already.
+For example, if your partner introduces you to Korean food, you may discover that you love it.
+It's a bit of a risk that the person won't like what you introduce them to—so calculate if you think it's a risk worth taking, based on what you know about them already.

 21. Show off your status/resources.